alexanderjulo/bloggen/README.md

 # optional
 # default is False

+BLOG_MENU = True or False
+# whether you want to have further blog links in your menu
+# optional
+# default is True

 DISQUS_NAME = False or 'your disqus name'
 # if you want to enable disqus, set this to your short name
 # optional